mamtapatilkinge/mamtapatilkinge/README.md

 - 👋 Hi, I’m @mamtapatilkinge
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...Data Science and Analyst
-- 🌱 I have currently learn ...Data Analytics
+- 🌱 I have done M.Sc in Mathematics ...and get certified as Data Scientist and Data Analytics.
--  Currently Practicing SQL,Power BI.
+-  Currently Practicing SQL,Power BI,Tableau
 -

 <!---